RedPointGlobal/redpoint-rpi/docs/observability-ops.md

 ![redpoint_logo](../chart/images/redpoint.png)
-# Log Analyzer Operations Guide
+# RPI Observability Operations Guide

 [< Back to Home](../README.md)

 ## Overview

-This is the day-2 operations playbook for the Log Analyzer.
+This is the day-2 operations playbook for the RPI Observability.
 It explains what every label on the dashboard means, when notifications fire, how the schedule works, and the most common questions operators hit when something does not look right.
-For installation, configuration, and prerequisites see the [Log Analyzer setup guide](loganalyzer.md).
+For installation, configuration, and prerequisites see the [RPI Observability setup guide](observability.md).

 The aim is that an operator landing here at 2am with a paged-out RPI environment can find the answer in one section without having to read source code.